 Yes.
 In 2019, Gov. Whitmer signed off on a package of bills that legalized sports betting, both online and retail.

 Michigan’s tribal and commercial casinos are eligible to apply for licenses and to launch online sportsbooks in the state.
-Michigan’s mobile sportsbooks are expected to start operating in early 2021.
+The first 10 of Michigan’s mobile sportsbooks launched in January 2021.

-The National Indian Gaming Commission oversees tribal casino operations.
-Both of these agencies will take part in the overall regulation of Michigan’s online gambling industry.
+The National Indian Gaming Commission oversees tribal land-based casino operations.
+Both of these agencies take part in the overall regulation of Michigan’s online gambling industry.

 A variety of options should be available for players to deposit and withdraw when Michigan’s online gambling platforms launch.
 This includes ACH/eCheck, credit/debit cards, prepaid cards, casino cage deposit, PayPal, eWallets, and wire transfers.